mrciolino/wiki-backup/classes/gondian-artificer.md

 **🔨 Proficiencies**: You gain proficiency with one set of artisan's tools of your choice.
 If you already have this tool proficiency, you gain proficiency with one other type of artisan's tools of your choice.
 **🧰 Crafting**: You can craft both non-magical and magical items using your chosen artisan’s tools, provided you have the necessary materials, time, and tool proficiency.
 Crafting speed, cost, and difficulty vary by item complexity and rarity.
 **🏛️ Community Building**: You can build shrines, facilities, and support structures for warforged and constructs.
 Projects require tool proficiency, materials, labor, and 5 successful checks (DC 12–20).
-Failed checks alternate between +25% cost or time.
+Failed checks alternate between +25% cost and +25% time.
 Your specialized integration unlocks specific structures and enhancements.

 ## Spells